godwin-jg/chat-with-pdf/docs/ARCHITECTURE.md

 **Key Design Decisions:**

-1. **No File Association at Conversation Level**: Unlike typical designs, we don't store `file_id` at the conversation level.
+1. **No File Association at Conversation Level**: Unlike typical designs, I don't store `file_id` at the conversation level.
 This enables:
    - **Multi-file conversations**: A single conversation can reference multiple PDFs
    - **Flexible file association**: Files are associated with individual messages, not entire conversations
    - **Dynamic context**: Different messages in the same conversation can reference different files